4 min read

 • Send a reminder about an appointment.

-Use a phone call to:
+Use a phone call when you need to:

-Text Or Email
+Text or Email

-Use email to:
+Use email when you need to:

-• Send a detailed product description.
+• Send detailed product or service information.

 Preferred Contact Method: It Depends